stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 current column (e.g. to element :math:`i-1`) and therefore appropriate transformations will need to be applied to restructure the code.

+Limitations
+***********

+If an active variable is part of the denominator in a division then the transformation will always raise an exception stating that this assignment is in an invalid tangent-linear form.
+For example :math:`A=x/B` where :math:`A` and :math:`B` are active variables.
+However, if the active variable is within an even number of divides then it is is, in fact, valid and should not result in an exception.
+For example :math:`A=x(/y/B)` is equivalent to :math:`A=(x/y)B`.
+Issue #1348 captures this current limitation.

 Transformation
 **************